 For the economic analysis, the gold price is assumed at \$1,550/oz.
-The price guidance follows industry consensus on long-term metal prices which reflects the average forecasted price from a number of reputable banks and is updated quarterly.
+The price guidance follows industry consensus on longterm metal prices which reflects the average forecasted price from a number of reputable banks and is updated quarterly.
 The gold metal price was kept consistent throughout the life of the Project.

-Refining costs are \$2.00/oz applied to the payable portion of the recovered gold.
+Refining costs are 2.00/02 applied to the payable portion of the recovered gold.
 Gold is 99.9% payable at the refiner.
-At a \$1,550 gold price, the 0.1% in metal not payable is equivalent to \$1.55/oz.
+At a 1,550 gold price, the 0.1% in metal not payable is equivalent to 1.55/02.
 Transportation and insurance costs are included in the refining costs.